Life Cycle

 Spongy moth pupae

 Adult spongy moth males and females look very different from each other.
 Females are 1 1/2 inches long and are white with a black “v” shaped marking on their forewings.
 Female moths cannot fly and will fall to the ground if picked up.
 Male spongy moths moths are mottled brown and gray and have large feathery antennae.
-They are similar in appearance to many native moths.
-They can be distinguished, however, by their behavior, as they fly in search of females in the late afternoon not at night.
+They can resemble many native moths.
+However, the males are unique in that they fly and seek out females in the afternoon, while most other moths are active after dark.

-The only function of the adult stage of spongy moth is to reproduce.
-Unlike many other moths and butterflies, the adult spongy moths cannot feed.
-They have about 2 weeks to find a mate before they die.
+The key function of the adult stage is to reproduce.
+Unlike many other moths and butterflies, adult spongy moths cannot feed.
+They have roughly 2 weeks to find a mate before they die.
 Once the male has found the female, they mate and the female lays all her eggs in a single teardrop-shaped mass 1 – 1.5 inches long and covers it with yellowish-tan colored hairs from her own body.
 Each female lays only one egg mass and each egg mass can hold up to 500-1000 eggs.

 Photo Credit: USDA APHIS PPQ Archive.
 Image 2652079.
 ForestryImages.org.